Jaw Bone Loss Gaithersburg

 - Developmental Deformities: The jaw may not develop properly due to certain conditions and deformities at birth.

 - Sinus Deficiencies: When the upper molars are removed, air pressure from the sinuses causes resorption of the bone and the sinuses become enlarged, a condition known as “hyperpneumatized sinus”.

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. Romanow, Dr. Wentworth and Dr. Leonard can give you full functionality back with bone grafting, right here in our office.
+Luckily, if you have experienced deterioration yourself, Dr. Romanow and Dr. Wentworth can give you full functionality back with bone grafting, right here in our office.
 Please give us a call at Greater Maryland Oral Surgery & Dental Implants Phone Number 301-238-7026 for more information.